Rock-Candy-Tea/RSSHUB-PAGE/post/新媒体/Bell Labs - Event and News/Nokia_ 5G set to add $8trn to global GDP by 2030.md

 ---
-title: Nokia_ 5G set to add $8trn to global GDP by 2030
+title: 'Nokia_ 5G set to add $8trn to global GDP by 2030'
 categories:
     - 新媒体
     - Bell Labs - Event and News